-3.10.1.
-Balconies and roof terraces often need planning permission and can result in adverse overlooking of neighbouring private garden areas or habitable windows of neighbouring properties.
+3.10.1 Balconies and roof terraces often need planning permission and can result in adverse overlooking of neighbouring private garden areas or habitable windows of neighbouring properties due to their open nature which can allow a greater degree of overlooking.
 In some instances they can be acceptable where they are carefully designed to avoid unreasonable overlooking of neighbouring properties and there are large separation distances to neighbouring boundaries and habitable room windows.
 Strategically placed solid screens may sometimes help where it is not otherwise possible to avoid overlooking however this needs to be combined with careful design.